Basic Psychopharmacology for People with Co-Occurring Diagnoses

 LSW/LCSW Examination Preparation Course

-ID: 5153WEBThis is a full-day webinar.
-It is wise to do everything you can to pass the exam the first time.
-This popular interactive webinar will give participants the opportunity to learn test-taking strategies, practice test-taking with sample questions, and identify those content areas of the test where they have strengths as well as content areas where they need to improve their knowledge base.
-The workshop will include hands-on activities, practice test questions, discussions, PowerPoint presentations, and short lectures.
-Note: This course is not eligible for CEHs and it does not qualify for NBCC (National Board for Certified Counselors) clock hours.
+ID: 5153WEB1Our goal is to help bring new social workers into the profession, so we are now offering this prep course at no cost.
+It is wise to do everything you can to pass the license exam the first time.
+This popular interactive full-day webinar will give participants the opportunity to learn test-taking strategies, practice with sample questions, and identify content areas of the test where they have strengths, as well as content areas where they need to improve their knowledge base.
+The webinar will include hands-on activities, practice test questions, discussions, PowerPoint presentations, and short lectures.

 | Instructor: | Robert Hazlett, MSW, PhD